Friday, 15 April 2011

 Today, Friday in Passion week, is the feast of the Seven Sorrows of the BVM.
 It is of greater-double rite.
 In the Breviary and Missal the texts for the feast are found in the Sanctoral at the end of March.
-The liturgical colour is white.
+The liturgical colour of the feast is white.

-This year, because of the Annunciation yesterday, the feast begins with Mattins.
-The invitatory is proper.
-The hymn is Stabat mater dolorosa, displaced from the non-celebrated first Vespers.
-The antiphons and psalms are proper (the first antiphon Astiterunt, of course is the same antiphon sung at Tenebrae of Good Friday).
+At Mattins thee invitatory is proper, Dolores gloriosae etc. The hymn is Sancta Mater, a continuation of Stabat Mater.
+The antiphons and psalms are proper (the first antiphon Astiterunt, of course is the same antiphon sung at Tenebrae of Good Friday.
 The lessons in the first nocturn are from Isaiah.
 In the second nocturn the lessons are from a sermon of St. Bernard.
 In the third nocturn the lessons are taken from a homily of St. Augustine on St. John's Gospel.
 The ninth lesson is the homily for Friday in Passion week.
 The Te Deum is sung.
 At Lauds the antiphons, Vadam ad montem etc, are proper and sung with the Dominical psalms.
-The Office hymn at Lauds is Sancta mater, displaced from Mattins.
+The Office hymn at Lauds is Virgo virginum.
 After the collect of the feast a commemoration is sung of the Passiontide feria.

 Mass is sung after Terce.
 The Gloria is sung, the second collect is of Friday in Passion week.
 After the Tract Stabat Mater is sung as a sequence.
 The Creed is sung, the preface is of the BVM with the clause Et te in Transfixione and the last Gospel is of Friday in Passion week.

-In the 'liturgical books of 1962' the Office of the Seven Sorrows has been reduced to a commemoration in the Office of the Friday of the 'first week of Passion'.
-However a rubric in the 1962 Missal allows two Masses of the former feast to be celebrated for pastoral reasons here devotion to the feast exists.
+In the 'liturgical books of 1962' the Office of the Seven Sorrows has been reduced to a mere commemoration in the Office of the Friday of the 'First Passion Week'.
+However a rubric in the 1962 Missal allows two Masses of the former feast to be celebrated for pastoral reasons where devotion to the feast exists.